1. Home

 Disadvantages of a VoIP Phone Number:

-• Usually you have to pay a monthly fee for this service.
+• Usually, you have to pay a monthly fee for this service.

 Where to Find a VoIP Phone Number:

-Second Alternative - Get a Free Voice Mail Number
+The Second Alternative - Get a Free Voice Mail Number

 Advantages of a Voice Mail Box Telephone Number: